CloudyUnity/ScholsVault2025/Modules/Maths/Maths 3/Topics/Abstract Algebra/Explanation.md

 	$H \neq G \land H \leq G \to H < G$

 Cayley Tables
-	Imagine multiplication tables but abstract
+	Imagine multiplication tables but generic
 	Headers contain the elements
 	Cells contain $Row_i * Col_j$
 	If you start the headers with $e$ then the first row/column match their respective headers